 Case Study: Thompson Pump Bridge Street Bypass Solves Potential Sewage Contamination

-An old, worn-out bridge in a Virginia city was badly in need of replacement, but tearing it down and constructing a new one could create long-lasting sewage problems far more serious than anything caused by a faulty bridge.
+An old, worn-out bridge in Virginia was badly in need of replacement, but tearing it down and constructing a new one could create long-lasting sewage problems far more serious than anything caused by a faulty bridge.
 The bridge would need to be replaced while still preserving the integrity of the existing sewage system through which seven local pump stations flowed.

 Thompson Pump was contacted by subcontractor Shaw Construction to install the new utility work for the project, which included bypassing the existing gravity sewer during bridge construction and rehabilitation of the two existing gravity siphon chambers.

 Thompson Pump was chosen because of its expertise in bypass work and its long-standing relationship with the contracting firm.
 The decision was made to use three Thompson 12-inch oil-less vacuum-assisted pumps and 18-inch HDPE pipe to bypass sewage from a manhole in front of the old bridge to a manhole on the other side of it – a distance of about 550 feet.
-These calculations were based on wastewater flow data provided to Shaw Construction and Thompson Pump during their initial meeting with the city’s sewage authority.
+These calculations were based on wastewater flow data provided to Shaw Construction and Thompson Pump during their initial meeting with the area’s sewage authority.

 Thompson Pump fused the pipe and strung it across the bridge using a crane.
 Once in place, the bypass was activated, allowing construction of the new bridge to commence last summer after months of planning.